Premenstrual syndrome (PMS)

-Premenstrual syndrome, or PMS, is also known is also known as premenstrual tension or PMT.
+Premenstrual syndrome (PMS) is sometimes also known is also known as premenstrual tension (PMT).

 PMS occurs in the two weeks before a woman's period and can cause physical, psychological and behavioural symptoms.